selfcustody/krux/docs/getting-started/features/KEF_Specifications.md

 * and authentication/validation data `auth`

 KEF versions offer combinations of different **modes-of-operation**, **authentication strategies**, **padding strategies**, and **compression**, all selected via a numeric version code (0 - 21).
+- Available version codes are: 0, 1, 5, 6, 7, 10, 11, 12, 15, 16, 20, 21.
+Not all integers in the range are assigned, and implementations may disable versions or modes.

 Currently, all versions use AES and derive the 256-bit encryption key `k` as:
 ```